 - Financial Constraints

-Easier to manage
+Easier to Manage

 Of course, income investors can build a portfolio that pays dividends every month by choosing stocks that reward shareholders in alternate months.
 Nevertheless, that is more difficult and can be more expensive (transaction costs) than choosing monthly dividend-paying investments.

-Less volatility around ex-dividend date
+Less volatility around the ex-dividend date

-When the time comes it can be frustrating having to wait for a dividend that’s distributed once or twice a year.
-Picture the situation where an investor sells the stock one or two months before the ex-dividend date and the dividend is distributed once a year.
-This investor might have held the stock for ten or eleven months and he still doesn’t get a cent in dividends.
+When the time comes, it can be frustrating having to wait for a dividend that’s distributed once or twice a year.
+Picture the situation where an investor sells the stock one or two months before the ex-dividend date, and the dividend is distributed once a year.
+This investor might have held the stock for ten or eleven months, and he still doesn’t get a cent in dividends.
 This will happen to a lesser degree to more frequent dividend payments.

 However attractive, monthly dividends also imply some inconveniences: